What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 "Are you a lucky person?"

-The question screens for humility—acknowledgment that success isn't purely individual.
+The question screens for humility.
+Acknowledgment that success isn't purely individual.

-2025: Marriage, Loss, and Mars
+2025-2026: Marriage, Loss, Power, and the Moon

-June 27, 2025: Married Lauren Sánchez in Venice after two years of engagement.
-In April, Lauren had led Blue Origin's NS-31 mission—the first all-female spaceflight since 1963—with Katy Perry, Gayle King, and aerospace engineer Aisha Bowe.
+June 27, 2025: Married Lauren Sanchez in Venice after two years of engagement.
+In April, Lauren had led Blue Origin's NS-31 mission, the first all-female spaceflight since 1963, with Katy Perry, Gayle King, and aerospace engineer Aisha Bowe.

 August 14, 2025: Jacklyn Bezos died at her Miami home at age 78.
 Lewy body dementia.
 The Mars mission landing platform named Jacklyn honors her.